prathameshap/python3-data-structures-library/.dev-tools/README.md

 A: Most violations are now warnings.
 Only critical errors (syntax, compilation) will fail builds.

 **Q: Do style violations block my commits?**
-A: No, style violations (naming, JavaDoc, method length) now show as warnings and don't block commits.
+A: No, style violations (naming, JavaDoc, method length) now show as warnings with file:line:column information and don't block commits.

 **Q: What violations still block commits?**
 A: Only critical errors like syntax errors, compilation issues, and star imports block commits.
+All errors show precise file:line:column location for quick fixing.

+**Q: How do I navigate to errors quickly?**
+A: The new file:line:column format is compatible with most IDEs.
+You can click on error messages in VS Code, IntelliJ, or Visual Studio to jump directly to the problematic code.

 **Q: Do I need to run setup for each repository?**
 A: Yes, git hooks are local to each repository.
 Run setup once per repo after cloning.